toddfoster/sharedprayers/README.md

 - (python) Ensure all oremus texts are reproduced in lpn folder: can oremus be removed?
 - (python) Check that all scriptures in bcprcl are available
 - script to generate responsive psalms for all partial psalms in rcl
-- x lectionary pages (all readings for a season / year)
 - Separate generated liturgies for St. Thomas', generic?
 - add BCP page numbers to more pieces
 - Eucharist